-Monday, Sept.
-21 Full Day Looking for Jaguar, Jabiru & More | Jaguar Boat Excursion
+Sun., Sept.
+19 Full Day Looking for Jaguar, Jabiru & More | Jaguar Boat Excursion

-Awake to a host of sounds and the sight of macaws and more flying overhead.
+Awake on the river to a host of sounds and the sight of macaws and more flying overhead.
 We use smaller speedboats to spend the day searching for the iconic Jaguar, known for their affinity to water.
 They are good swimmers, and often lay down along the shore after a swim.
 Chances are good that we see at least one individual, male or female-perhaps even together!

-We lunch back at our hotel, take a short siesta (yes, love that AC ...) and try for Jaguar again in the afternoon.
+We lunch on board, take a short siesta (yes, love that AC ...) and try for Jaguar again in the afternoon.
 Wildlife is plentiful in this remote part of the Pantanal, so once we accomplish the main task (a Jaguar, of course) we have time to admire other species like Giant Otter, Black Skimmer, Pied Plover, Southern Screamer, and Yacaré Caiman.
 We also visit little streams for skulkers like Pygmy Kingfisher and Sungrebe.

-By late afternoon we return to our welcoming lodge.
+By late afternoon we return to our welcoming houseboat.
 We celebrate our sightings with caipirinhas before dinner!

-Accommodations Santa Rosa Pantanal Hotel (B,L,D)
+Accommodations in private cabins on a floating houseboat hotel!
+(B,L,D)

-Tuesday, Sept.
-22 Wildlife & Birding on the Lower Transpantaneira
+Mon., Sept.
+20 Wildlife & Birding on the Lower Transpantaneira